Crouseville, Maine: History

 In 1800 the future Crouseville, Maine, did not have any particular name.
 In 1826 it was first surveyed by Joseph Norris, whereupon it became known only as a part of Township 13, Range 3.

-The early settlers living along the Aroostook River couldn’t be certain if they lived in New Brunswick, a North American British Colony, or the United States.
-In 1839 the United States formed Aroostook County.
+The early settlers living along the Aroostook River could not be certain if they lived in New Brunswick, a North American British Colony, or the United States.
+In 1839, the United States formed Aroostook County.
 This was an effort by the United States to lay claim to the area.
-In 1842 the Webster-Ashburton Treaty firmly established the area as United States territory, yet some townships in Maine were administratively part of Massachusetts, the mother state.
+In 1842, the Webster-Ashburton Treaty firmly established the area as United States territory, yet some townships in Maine were administratively part of Massachusetts, the mother state.

-Salmon Brook Township (Township 13, Range 3), organized as the Plantation of Salmon Brook in the winter of 1844-1845, was one of the townships that belonged to Massachusetts, until about 1852.
-During this time the Crouseville area was called East Salmon Brook.
+Salmon Brook Township (Township 13, Range 3), organized as the Plantation of Salmon Brook in the winter of 1844-1845, was one of the townships that belonged to Massachusetts, until circa 1852.
+During this time, the Crouseville area was called East Salmon Brook.

-In 1850 pioneers Gould and Hepzibah (Clark) Crouse emigrated from the British Colony of New Brunswick.
+In 1850, pioneers Gould and Hepzibah (Clark) Crouse emigrated from the British Colony of New Brunswick.
 They, along with the families of their children, Jeremiah, Abraham, William, Esther, Ann, Jesse, Gould, Jr. and Joshua, homesteaded much of the Crouseville area.

 The nearby village of Salmon Brook incorporated into the city of Washburn in 1861 and East Salmon Brook thereafter was commonly referred to as East Washburn.
 Finally, in 1897, the community was formally named Crouseville, after pioneers Gould and Hepzibah Crouse and their descendants.